dji-sdk/Mobile-SDK-iOS/README.md

 - [**Creating a Photo and Video Playback Application**](https://github.com/DJI-Mobile-SDK/iOS-PlaybackDemo): A follow up to the FPV tutorial, this tutorial teaches you how to construct an application to view media files onboard a DJI drone's SD card, specifically for **Phantom 3 Professional** and **Inspire 1**.

+- [**Creating a MapView and Waypoint Application**](https://github.com/DJI-Mobile-SDK/iOS-GSDemo): Teaches you how to construct a DJIWaypoint Mission app, which allows you to plot a flight route for your drone by placing waypoints on a map.

 - [**Creating a Panorama Application**](https://github.com/DJI-Mobile-SDK/iOS-PanoramaDemo):
 Learn how to build a cool panorama app.
 With the help of the powerful DJI SDK 3.0 and OpenCV libraries, it is actually easy. you will use the DJIWaypointMission feature of Intelligent Navigation and Virtual Stick to rotate the aircraft to take photos.